HollowMan6/My-Tencent-Rhino-Bird-Open-Source-Training-Program/2022-Kona-JDK/Task3/README.md

 ### Result
 [result logs](result.log)

-The result clearly shows that the compressed public keys generation has a better performance than the uncompressed ones.
+The result clearly shows that the uncompressed public keys generation has almost the same performance asthe compressed ones.

-the performance of SunEC for generating the sm2p256v1 key is better than Bouncy Castle's.
+the performance of homemade for generating the sm2p256v1 key is better than Bouncy Castle's.

 ## JFR to FlameGraph
 Using `jfr-flame-graph`: